Skip to content

 Levelling Up funding for seafront investment

-BCP Council has been awarded £18.2 million in Levelling Up Funding from the government, to be invested in our seafront.
+In March 2023, we were awarded £19.9 million in Levelling Up Funding from the government, to be invested across our seafront.

 The programme of planned investments has been created as a result of a public consultation in 2021 with 4,000 stakeholders and community members.
 This led to the Seafront Strategy adopted in April 2022.